UK & European Holiday News

 Perhaps use a locally sourced wooden stick instead of buying walking poles, until you decide that you want to use them or not.

-Some beginners worry about water intake or toilet stops and
+Some first time walkers worry about water intake or toilet stops and

 .
 Unless it is really hot, it is rarely worth carrying more than two litres with you, and remember each litre weighs a kilogram.
 Quite a good idea is to try and drink quite a bit to flush your system before you set out each morning or even the night before.
 Normally on the easier walks you will not be too remote to refill your bottles or to buy a drink or two somewhere.
 Just make sure that any tap or faucet water is drinkable.
 It may be worth carrying water sterilizer tablets or a small filter.
 Some water bottles (